Why People Still Don’t Buy Groceries Online

 Compared to groceries, clothes and electronics and dog food are incredibly simple to deliver.
 A company like Amazon keeps those products stored in a warehouse, packs them in a box, and sends them on their way through the mail or through its delivery contractors.

 Groceries, though, can’t just be packed in a box and entrusted to mail carriers.
-Imagine fulfilling an order that includes popsicles, avocados, a case of Coke and tortilla chips.
-The popsicles have to be kept cold; the avocados have to be chosen carefully, the Coke is heavy and the tortilla chips can’t be crushed.
+Imagine fulfilling an order that includes popsicles, avocados, a case of Coke, and tortilla chips.
+The popsicles have to be kept cold; the avocados have to be chosen carefully, the Coke is heavy, and the tortilla chips can’t be crushed.
 Now consider that the average Peapod order has 52 items.

 Because of these factors, it will always be cheaper for grocery stores to have customers come to them, and do all the work of shopping themselves, than it will be for the stores to bring the groceries to the customers, said Kodali, the Forrester analyst.
 “In the best case, you only make the same as what you would make in stores,” Kodali said.
-“It’s not like it's a more profitable distribution channel.”
-One of Amazon’s big innovations delivering packages was that it could cut out the middleman (the store) and sell things directly to consumers, saving the cost of overhead.
-But consumer packaged good companies can’t cut out the stores, since they don’t have the infrastructure in place to get their products, whether it be ice cream or avocados, directly to consumers.
+“It’s not like it’s a more profitable distribution channel.”
+One of Amazon’s big innovations in delivering packages was that it could cut out the middleman (the store) and sell things directly to consumers, saving the cost of overhead.
+But consumer packaged-goods companies can’t cut out the stores, since they don’t have the infrastructure in place to get their products, whether it be ice cream or avocados, directly to consumers.

 Peapod has tried to lower its overhead in a few ways.
 In some markets, it keeps groceries in vast warehouses outside of town, which saves money because the company doesn’t have to buy or rent retail space in city centers.
 Peapod has figured out how to make the shopping part of online grocery delivery relatively fast, which means one employee can process dozens of orders in just a few hours.
 In “warerooms,” which are essentially smaller stores on top of grocery stores, aisles are much narrower than they are in regular grocery stores.
 Employees wear devices on their wrists that tell them on what aisle and shelf a product is located, and they load food into baskets efficiently, scanning bar codes.
 Workers get intimately familiar with where various items are located, allowing them to shop quickly.